Foot Focus Podiatry

 • biomechanical factors such as flat feet, leg length discrepancy, injuries etc.

-Symptoms of Plantar fasciitis:
+What are the Symptoms of Plantar Fasciitis?

 Some of the most common symptoms for plantar fasciitis include pain in the morning when getting out of bed or after periods of rest and it normally settles a bit after a while.